Exercise Induced Collapse

 In August 2015 a number of Clumber Spaniels were tested for Exercise Induced Collapse (EIC); some were found to be “affected” and some were found to be “carriers”.
 This test is carried out by Laboklin and has now been validated for Clumber Spaniels.
 Since then more results have been published and a good number of dogs are testing “clear”.

-This test has now been approved as an Official DNA Test for Clumber Spaniels by The Kennel Club
+This test has now been approved as an Official DNA Test for Clumber Spaniels by The Kennel Club, follow the link below for more detail

-Carol Page, Micklemess, 20, Swanwick Lane, Swanwick, Southampton SO31 7HF or to email@example.com
+Carol Page, Micklemess, 20, Swanwick Lane, Swanwick, Southampton SO31 7HF or to the following e-mail

 Please note that in order to validate the test only dogs displaying symptoms were tested therefore this current list should not be considered representative of the breed, particularly as only a limited number of dogs have been tested.
 As more dogs are tested a more accurate picture should emerge.